OpenOCL/openocl.github.io/_posts/2019-03-09-tutorial-01-model.md

 v_2 = v_c + l_1 * \\begin{bmatrix} - \sin(\\theta\) \dot{\theta}  \\\ \\cos({\theta}) \dot{\theta} \\end{bmatrix} +  \frac{l_2}{2} \\begin{bmatrix}  - \sin(\theta+\phi) (\dot{\theta}+\dot{\phi}) \\\ \\cos({\theta+\phi}) (\dot{\theta}+ \dot{\phi}) \\end{bmatrix} \\,.
 \\]

-You can try it by hand, but we have also prepared scripts for you in [Python]() and [Matlab]() that use symbolic toolboxes and do the calculation for us.
-The *center of mass* velocities obtained from the scripts are:

 **Dynamics** The dynamics of a system describe the inertial and accelerating properties of a system.